 - Dr. Thomas Hale (Medications and Mother’s Milk, 2012 ) states that “mothers who ingest alcohol in moderate amounts can generally return to breastfeeding as soon as they feel neurologically normal.”
 Rule of thumb: If you’re sober enough to drive, you’re sober enough to nurse your baby.

 - Dr. Jack Newman (The Utimate Book of Breastfeeding Answers) says “Reasonable alcohol intake should not be discouraged at all.
 As is the case with most drugs, very little alcohol comes out in the milk.
 The mother can take some alcohol and continue breastfeeding as she normally does.
 Prohibiting alcohol is another way we make life unnecessarily restrictive for breastfeeding mothers.”

-When a nursing mom drinks, the alcohol enters her bloodstream quickly, but only a small amount (less than 2%) transfers into her breastmilk.
-Because alcohol doesn’t accumulate in breastmilk, it leaves the milk as it leaves the bloodstream.
+When a nursing mom drinks, the alcohol enters her bloodstream quickly, but only a small amount (less than 2%) transfers into her breast milk.
+Because alcohol doesn’t accumulate in breast milk, it leaves the milk as it leaves the bloodstream.
 As the blood alcohol levels go back down, so does the amount of alcohol in the milk.
-That’s why drinking lots of water or coffee, or ‘pumping and dumping’, won’t eliminate the alcohol from the breastmilk any faster.
+That’s why drinking lots of water or coffee, or ‘pumping and dumping’, won’t eliminate the alcohol from the breast milk any faster.

-Her are some recommendations on reducing the amount of alcohol intake:
+Here are some recommendations on reducing the amount of alcohol intake: